twitocode/Tantalum/content/University/Year 1/CS 1JC3/Logic.md

 An expression whose value depends on the value of a boolean expression *Haskell:* $\text{if } c\text{ then }e_{1}\text{ else }e_{2}$ **The condition c is a boolean expression**
+- important because you may not want to evaluate all your code
 ```haskell
 absInteger :: Integer -> Integer
 absInteger n = if n < 0 then -n else n